 Master of Teaching - English

-Do you want to be an English teacher in middle or high school, teaching reading comprehension, grammar, and literature, as well as writing skills?
-Our top-ranked English education program prepares teachers to cultivate student success from day one.
+Do you want to be an English teacher in middle or high school, teaching reading comprehension, grammar, literature, and writing?
+Our top-ranked English Education program prepares teachers to cultivate student success from day one.

-The Curry School of Education and Human Development is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in English.
+The Curry School of Education and Human Development is proud to offer a Master of Teaching (M.T.) degree and teacher licensure with an endorsement in English (grades 6-12).
 This is a post-graduate program for those who have already completed an undergraduate degree.

 (PLEASE NOTE: This program is not appropriate for candidates who solely wish to teach English as a Second Language, especially abroad.
-Students interested in this endorsement should consider the Master of Teaching program for English as a Second Language.)
+Students interested in this endorsement should consider the Master of Teaching in English as a Second Language.)

 Our Success Is Your Success